Mac Gargan: Personality

 The years of being outsmarted and beaten, despite his physical superiority over Spider-Man, complement the similar hatred possessed by the symbiote, and has allowed it to almost completely control Gargan.
-Unlike the other Venoms, Gargan very seldom refers to himself as "we" instead of "I".
 Gargan has even engaged in cannibalism as Venom, severing and devouring the arm of Steel Spider.
 After getting "the taste of flesh", he is seen displaying even more signs of cannibalism such as eating Skrulls, consuming the bones of Swarm, devouring Eleven and the limbs of criminals, and trying to eat Ares.
-When the symbiote is dormant in his body he has expressed nausea and fear of the organism.
 Unlike Eddie Brock, any inhibitions Gargan had about harming innocent bystanders has been eliminated with his bonding to the symbiote, most likely because he had such little regard for others to begin with.
-Gargan's previous identity has not been completely degraded.
-His symbiote once sprouted a scorpion-like tail, although he has not had it since.
-Also, when he learned there was a new hero calling herself the Scorpion, Gargan-Venom attacked her to protect his trademark while it still lasted.
-Also, for a brief time, Gargan wore a new Scorpion suit while the symbiote regenerated after Anti-Venom's attack, although initially he was hesitant about wearing it alongside the symbiote.

 Reception

 Marc Buxton of Den of Geek called Mac Gargan "one of Spidey's greatest foes."
 David Caballero of Digital Trends described Mac Gargan as one of Spider-Man's "most interesting villain."
 Pierce Lydon of Newsarama named Mac Gargan one of the "best Venom hosts of all time from comics."
 Comic Book Resources referred to Mac Gargan as one of Spider-Man's "coolest villains," and one of the "most Iconic Spider-Man villains."
 Drew Beaty of Screen Rant found Mac Gargan to be one of the "best Marvel legacy villains."
 Mark Lynch of FanSided described Mac Gargan as a "memorable Venom" and one of the "greatest characters" associated with the vilain.

 Ethan Stewart of Collider included Mac Gargan in their "10 Spider-Man Villains Fans Want to See in the MCU" list, saying, "Since 2017, fans have been wondering when Scorpion will fully be brought into live-action."
 IGN ranked Mac Gargan 10th in their "Top 25 Spider-Man Villains" list, naming him the "most iconic villain to call himself Scorpion."
 Tom Bowen of Game Rant ranked Mac Gargan 11th in their "28 Best Spider-Man Villains Of All Time" list.